The Incurable Rot of the FBI

 One frightening bottom line at this point is that the FBI has no accountability whatsoever.

-Wray picked up where Comey left off, allowing his agency to be an arm of Democrat Party.
+Wray picked up where Comey left off, allowing his agency to be an arm of the Democrat Party.
 He recently issued a “threat assessment” on QAnon and disclosed that the FBI so far has arrested at least 20 “self-styled QAnon adherents” related to the Capitol breach investigation.

 Wray designated January 6 as an act of “domestic terror” and his agency regularly tweets out the faces of “most wanted” Trump supporters who were at the Capitol on January 6.